Tutopiya Logo

 Last updated on

-Who this is for: Edexcel IGCSE Maths students who know formulas exist but are not sure how to revise them effectively.
+Who this is for: Edexcel IGCSE Maths students who know formulas exist but are not sure how to revise them in a way that actually improves performance.

 What query it owns: how Edexcel IGCSE Maths students can use flashcards and formula sheets together.

-Why this is safe: this page explains a study method, while the flashcard and formula-sheet pages remain the destination tools.
+Why this is safe: this page owns the study method, while the flashcard and formula-sheet pages remain the destination tools.

 What Each Tool Should Actually Do